joserubiobejarano/Mindtrip/docs/ROADMAP.md

-# MindTrip Development Roadmap
+# Kruno Development Roadmap

-This document tracks the development progress of the MindTrip travel planning application.
+This document tracks the development progress of the Kruno travel planning application.

 ## ✅ Completed Features